petercai/notes/Android/Android app.md

 ![[Android app-2023726-1 3.png]]
 ![[Android app-2023726-1 4.png]]

+### So what’s R?
+R refers to **R.java**.
+It’s a special file that’s automatically generated when you build the app.
+Android uses R.java to keep track of any resources used within the app such as layouts, String resources, and views.
+When you pass the findViewById method a value of R.id.brands, Android looks up the brands ID from R, and uses this to return a reference to the brands view.
+Similarly, when you pass the setContentView method a value of R.layout.activity_main, Android looks up the correct layout from R, and assigns it to the activity.
+You don’t change any of the code in R.java yourself: Android Studio automatically generates it for you.

 ## Intent Filters
 Intents are objects to tell Android that something needs to be done, and they can be